fic2/fic2-dev-runner/etc/aws/README.md

 https://console.aws.amazon.com/cloudformation/home?region=region#/stacks/new?stackName=stack_name&templateURL=template_location
 ```

 The region parameter specifies where the stack will be created.
 If you don't specify a region, users are directed to the region they last used.
 The stack_name parameter is a unique name that identifies the stack.
-The template_location  parameter is the URL of the template file.
+The template_location  parameter is the URL of the template file which must be located in a AWS S3 bucket and be public.